 Building Energy Efficiency Standards (Title 24)

 Designed to reduce wasteful and unnecessary energy consumption in newly constructed and existing buildings, California’s Title 24 Building Energy Efficiency Standards are updated every three years by the California Energy Commission.

-Archer Hotel Napa designed to California’s energy code (Title 24) with the goal of creating a durable, safe, healthy and resource-efficient building that is comfortable for employees and guests and cost-efficient to operate.
+Archer Hotel Napa was designed to California’s energy code (Title 24) with the goal of creating a durable, safe, healthy and resource-efficient building that is comfortable for guests and employees and cost-efficient to operate.